Tryggx/EventDriven-verklegt-namsk2/README.md

 * Dynamic tracking of available tickets
     * Each time the event detail site is loaded, the available tickets are checked.
 * Users can see their own tickets on their profile page
+* Choosing a specific category of events in the navbar